Aleqxi/java-ec2/documentation/week_report_5.md

 ## Algorithms and data structures

-My algorithm starts to be ready now.
+My algorithm is about to be ready now.
 The weights can be improved a little in the future, but that is all.
 This is good, as there is just a little time left.

 I think I am going to try larger dictionary for getting better word lists.
 I could compare the performance, as I need to check time complexity anyway.